kaidez/kaidez.com/_drafts/2015-18-02-ajax-beginners.md

 {% endprism %}
 The above-example will return one of the four alert messages above, depending on which browser `index.html` loads into.
 A `try...catch` statement is used to perform more robust ActiveX detection as well as detect whether or not the browser even supports `xhr`.

-The `try...catch` statement will loop through each single `try` statement until it one of them meets a condition that works. <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch" target="blank">Read more about "try...catch" on MDN</a>.
+The `try...catch` statement will loop through each single `try` statement until it one of them meets a condition that works.
+The last condition is what's returned if the browser soes NOT support `xhr`.

-There are many ways to implement MDN feature detection: <a href="https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started#Step_3_.E2.80.93_A_Simple_Example" target="blank">MDN has another great implementation</a>
+There are many ways to implement MDN feature detection: <a href="https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started#Step_3_.E2.80.93_A_Simple_Example" target="blank">MDN has another great implementation</a>.
+Also, <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch" target="blank">read MDN's "try...catch" page</a>.
 <a name="ajax-states"></a>
-#### Manage content with different AJAX states
+#### What is "onreadystatechange"?
+Any new instance of an `XMLHttpRequest` object (such as `var xhr` in the example above), has methods
 <a name="conclusion"></a>
 ### Conclusion